Our Organisation Search Quick Links

 Venues visited in recent years include for example Ardeo Sport Horses, Ballypatrick Stables, Belline Estate, Belmont House Stud, Boleybawn Horses, Cooley Farm, Derryglen Stud, Dohyle House Stud, Carriganóg Racing (Joseph O’Brien), Emma O’Dwyer Showjumping, Ennisnag Stud, Kilconnell Stud, Hartwell Stud, Hughes Horse Stud, Ian Cassells Eventing, Lissyegan Stables, McKee Barracks, and Newtown Stud (Bertram/April Allen) to give a sense of the calibre of farms visited.

-New participants in the Equine Young Breeders (IRE) programme, aged 14/15-30 years of age, are always welcome.
+New participants in the Equine Young Breeders (IRE) programme, aged 15-30 years of age, are always welcome.
 Training is accessible to ALL young horse lovers in this age group.
 The vision is to train the breeders, and industry contributors of the future, while providing opportunity to network with other like minded people, and maybe even meeting new lifelong friends.

-National and world championship competition are an important aspect of the programme, providing an opportunity to benchmark knowledge and skill levels against others, whilst also networking and making friendships.
+Competitive events culminating in World Championships are an important aspect of the programme, providing an opportunity to benchmark knowledge and skill levels against others, whilst also networking and making friendships.
 Only those aged 16-26 years of age in the year of championships are eligible to compete.

 Training Schedule 2026